gauravgrover95/portfolio/_posts/2018-08-13-Google-Summer-of-Code-2018-Final-Evaluation.md

 ### Conclusion

-In summary following features were completed:
+In summary, following features were completed:

 - Fixing of the zoom feature
 - Signed Distance Field generation algorithm & TinySDF implementation